erunion/medievalbattles/README.md

-Medieval Battles (Version 3)
+Medieval Battles (Version 4)

-Originally ran October 2002
+Originally ran April 2003

 Copyright (C) 2004 Decoy Media

-This code is old, embarassing, buggy and not maintained.
-We can not say for sure that it will run well, if at all.
-This source is being released solely for historical and educational purposes.
-If you plan on setting it up, you will need to edit a few files.
+This code will NOT run.
+There is no /include folder.
+But if you want to attempt to recreate it all, make sure you edit some pages and upload the database.

-- /include/connect.php
+- /admin/include/connect.php

-To set up the database, run "version3.sql".
+To set up the database, run "version4.sql".
 You will find this file in the /sql folder.
 Medieval Battles requires PHP and MySQL.

 We are not offering any support on problems with this code, due to its age.
 If